Mateusp23/Mateusp23/README.md

 - 👨🏽‍💻 I am currently looking for a job in the technology field.
 - 🌱 I’m currently learning Android with Java and Kotlin, soon I want to learn flutter and react native.
 - 👯Always looking to evolve and help in what I can🤝;
-- 🤔 I’m looking for help with Android/Kotlin 😭;
 - 💬 Ask me about anything, I am happy to help;
 - ⚡️ Fun-Fact: I like to play footvolley and train a lot.
 I am in the third semester of the Systems Analysis and Development course;
 - 📫 How to reach me: mateuspaulart@gmail.com;